The Perfect 2 Day Lisbon Itinerary [2025]

 With not one but TWO UNESCO World Heritage sites, views for days, and enchanting cobblestone neighborhoods, Lisbon has got it all.

-Sure, the hills might give your calves a good workout, but everything is close enough for a whirlwind yet unforgettable 48-hour Portuguese escapade.
+Sure, the hills might give your calves a good workout, but everything is close enough for an unforgettable 48-hour Portuguese escapade.

 Spread the love